A jelly good time.

 • Do I need any athletic skills?

-You’ll need to be able to run between the bases, and be able to kick and throw a rubber ball, but that’s about it.
+You’ll need to be able to run between the bases of a standard softball field, and be able to kick, catch, and throw a 10-inch rubber jelly ball—but that’s about it.
 All skill levels are welcome.

 • What if I can’t, or don’t want to, play?